Ilkhanate: Origin

 When Muhammad II of Khwarazm ordered a contingent of merchants, dispatched by the Mongols, to be killed, Genghis Khan declared war on the Anushtegin dynasty in 1219.
 The Mongols overran the empire, occupying the major cities and population centers between 1219 and 1221.
 Iran was ravaged by the Mongol detachment under Jebe and Subutai, who left the area in ruin.
 Transoxiana also came under Mongol control after the invasion.

-Muhammad II's son Jalal ad-Din Mingburnu returned to Iran in c.
+Muhammad II's son Jalal al-Din Mangburni returned to Iran in c.
 1224 after fleeing to India.
 The rival Turkic states, which were all that remained of his father's empire, quickly declared their allegiance to Jalal.
 He repulsed the first Mongol attempt to take Central Persia.
-However, Jalal ad-Din was overwhelmed and crushed by Chormaqan's army sent by the Great Khan Ögedei in 1231.
+However, Jalal al-Din was overwhelmed and crushed by Chormaqan's army sent by the Great Khan Ögedei in 1231.
 During the Mongol expedition, Azerbaijan and the southern Persian dynasties in Fars and Kerman voluntarily submitted to the Mongols and agreed to pay tribute.

 To the west, Hamadan and the rest of Persia was secured by Chormaqan.
 The Mongols invaded Armenia and Georgia in 1234 or 1236, completing the conquest of the Kingdom of Georgia in 1238.
 They began to attack the western parts of Bagratid Armenia, which was under the Seljuks, the following year.
 By 1237 the Mongol Empire had subjugated most of Persia (including modern-day Azerbaijan), Armenia, Georgia (excluding Abbasid Iraq and Ismaili strongholds), as well as all of Afghanistan and Kashmir.
-After the battle of Köse Dağ in 1243, the Mongols under Baiju occupied Anatolia, while the Seljuk Sultanate of Rûm and the Empire of Trebizond became vassals of the Mongols.
+After the Battle of Köse Dağ in 1243, the Mongols under Baiju occupied Anatolia, while the Seljuk Sultanate of Rûm and the Empire of Trebizond became vassals of the Mongols.

 In 1236 Ögedei commanded Greater Khorasan to be restored and the city of Herat repopulated.
 The Mongol military governors mostly made camp in the Mughan plain in what is now Azerbaijan.
 Realizing the danger posed by the Mongols, the rulers of Mosul and the Armenian Kingdom of Cilicia submitted to the Great Khan.
 Chormaqan divided Transcaucasia into three districts based on the Mongol military hierarchy.
 In Georgia, the population was temporarily divided into eight tumens.
 In 1244, Güyük Khan stopped raising of revenue from districts in Persia as well and offered tax exemptions to others.
 In accordance with a complaint by the governor Arghun Aqa, Möngke Khan prohibited ortogh-merchants (Mongol-contracted Muslim traders) and nobles from abusing relay stations and civilians in 1251.
-He ordered a new census and decreed that each man in the Mongol-ruled Middle East must pay in proportion to his property.
+He ordered a new census and decreed that each man in the Mongol-ruled West Asia must pay in proportion to his property.
 Persia was divided between four districts under Arghun.
 Möngke Khan granted the Kartids authority over Herat, Jam, Pushang (Fushanj), Ghor, Khaysar, Firuz-Kuh, Gharjistan, Farah, Sistan, Kabul, Tirah, and Afghanistan.